alvinhochun/gd32vf103-pinecil-demo-rs/README.md

 "GD32 Dfu Tool".
 The official [firmware updater][updater] is also capable of flashing the file, since it uses `dfu-util` under the hood.

+In the folder of each demo there is a readme file which provides some background information and special instructions.

 [updater]: https://github.com/pine64/pinecil-firmware-updater